Marco Paganini: PSA: How to thwart one of the most common ways of breaking into a house

 DONGOE: Hey thieves, come into my house - my dog is hungry.

-Steve Crawford: "We're not going to show you how it's done"
+Benjamin Moore Eubank: "We're not going to show you how but here's how they do it"

 Steph Burlew: Have a 9 Mm in your hand